 GM 9 Speed Transmission Problems

 A common issue we have noticed with the 9T65 transmission problem is erratic shifting when the transition is cold.
-Irregular shifting can occur, especially in the 1-2 upshift.
+Rough shifting can occur, especially in the 1-2 upshift.
 This may happen when the transmission is in manual mode as well.

 This issue can occur on early production 9T65 transmissions.
 This problem can be due to an undersized 9T65 spacer plate orifice between the 9T65 valve body and transmission case.
 This problem can trigger the check engine light as well.